 New Titles for New Roles

 The titles make sense given field service employees’ expanded roles that include sales, marketing, and customer service.
 These responsibilities are part of the job — no matter what you call employees in the field.

-Kevin Richbourg, field service engineer at Low Country Biomedical, says in the Field Service Engineer group that early in his career he was called a customer support engineer.
+Kevin Richbourg, field service engineer at Low Country Biomedical, says in the field service Engineer LinkedIn Group group that early in his career he was called a customer support engineer.
 “I think the title is very descriptive of what we did,” he writes.
 “My first manager used to stress that our job was not just to fix the equipment but also to fix the customer.”

 The reasoning behind title changes, whether a result of management’s push to draw more revenue from service or an acknowledgement that the field service profession is more complex than ever, depends on the company.
 But it’s clear that field service titles, like the profession itself, are in flux.

 What do you call your employees in the field — and why?